khantkyawhtet3002/Graduation_Task/README.md

 # [YGN_outfits]
 ## Overview
- An app that allows customers and creators to exchange information such as reviews, comments, usage examples, and changes over time from purchasers for the works and goods of individual writers.
+ An app that allows customers and maker(seller) to exchange information such as reviews, comments, usage examples, and etc.
- It is a communication tool that enables the self-satisfaction of the creator and the management and utilization of customer information and satisfaction information that tends to be vague.
+ It is a communication tool that enables the self-satisfaction of the maker(seller) and the management and utilization of customer information and satisfaction information that tends to be vague.

 ## Concept<br>
  - Being able to handle a variety of simple work forms<br>